 Why an active investment approach may be best for thematic ETFs

 Thematic ETFs have become very popular in recent years.
-The explosion in demand is partly due to the rapidly increasing popularity of ESG (environment, social and governance) investing, but it has also been driven by interest in other key themes, such as disruptive technology and healthcare.
-According to Trackinsight’s 2022 ETF survey, there were 300 new thematic ETFs launched in 2021 globally.
-Globally thematic ETFs now account for over USD 141 billion in assets under management, with roughly one quarter of the assets from the UCITS space (Source: Bloomberg, 30 June 2022).
+The continuously strong demand is partly due to the rapidly increasing popularity of ESG (environment, social and governance) investing, but it has also been driven by interest in other key themes, such as disruptive technology and healthcare.
+According to Trackinsight’s 2023 ETF survey, more than 40% of respondents are anticipating an increase in their thematic allocation over the next few years.
+Globally thematic ETFs now account for over USD 81.5 billion in assets under management, with roughly one half of the assets from the UCITS space (Source: Simfund, 31 March 2023).

 Much of this rise in demand for thematic ETFs has been met by passive strategies, which track benchmarks that are specially constructed to give a broad exposure to a particular theme.
 However, active strategies are now becoming increasingly popular, as investors come to recognise the particular advantages that active stock selection can bring to the thematic ETF space.